 [Equipped with this knowledge, retailers need to set themselves up for multi-channel channel selling.
 The key to scale is automation.
 Retailers need to get their underlying processes and systems set up effectively.

 Considerations when moving online include:

 - Ensuring all your IT systems link and are in real-time to enable must-have list real-time stock visibility

 - Having efficient fulfilment processes in place

 - Getting the right team on board or up-skilling your existing workforce

 - Choose a system that works for your business to automate processes for scalability.

 The great thing is that the Singaporean Government recognises and supports the need for change.
 SG government looks to raise e-commerce sales to 10% by 2020.Financial support can be found through their SME go digital programme – some blurb on how the Singapore Government is supporting retail digital transformation

-CrescoData can help make your digital transition a less painful process.
+CrescoData can help make your digital transition less painful process.
 Contact us if you need help getting your products into a digital format.
 We can help with the initial upload of files and remove manual jobs such as image resizing.
-Once you have your digital product catalogue CrescoData can help to publish it to various marketplaces, ad channels, shopping comparison and other automation engines or destinations for maximum brand visibility.
+Once you have your digital product catalogue CrescoData can help to publish it to various marketplaces, ad channels, shopping comparisons and other automation engines or destinations for maximum brand visibility.
 All product, stock and price updates are automated removing the need for manual updates.

 A house must be built on solid foundations for it to last.
 The same principle applies to retail industry transformation.